ULHPC/tutorials/advanced/MATLAB/README.md

 # UL HPC Tutorial: MATLAB execution on the UL HPC platform

-The objective of this tutorial is to show the execution of [Matlab](http://www.matlab.com) - a high-level language and interactive environment for numerical computation, visualization and programming, on top of the [UL HPC](http://hpc.uni.lu) platform.
+The objective of this tutorial is to exemplify the execution of [MATLAB](http://www.matlab.com) - a high-level language and interactive environment for numerical computation, visualization and programming, on top of the [UL HPC](http://hpc.uni.lu) platform.

+The tutorial will show you:

+1. how to run MATLAB in interactive mode, with either the full graphical interface or the text-mode interface
+2. how to run MATLAB in passive (batch) mode, enabling unattended execution on the clusters
+3. how to use MATLAB script (.m) files
+4. how to plot data, saving the plots to file
+5. how to take advantage of some of the paralelization capabilities of MATLAB to speed up your tasks

 ## Prerequisites